-Medical-grade topical deodorants and anticholinergic medications often cause unacceptable side effects, while hyperhidrosis treatment is very invasive.
+Medical-grade topical deodorants and some medications often cause unacceptable side effects, while hyperhidrosis treatment is very invasive.
 Injectable muscle relaxants however, tend to well tolerated and act by reducing the stimulation of the sweat glands.

 At ENRICH, hyperhidrosis treatment with injectable muscle relaxants are performed only by our skilled doctors.
 It is important to be aware that it may take 2-3 weeks following the injection process for the full benefit.